randolphcyg/gowireshark/README.md

    go test -v -run TestDissectPrintFirstFrame
    # Parse and output a frame in JSON format
    go test -v -run TestGetSpecificFrameProtoTreeInJson
+   # Parse and output all frame in JSON format
+   go test -v -run TestGetAllFrameProtoTreeInJson
    # Parses and outputs a frame of HEX data
    go test -v -run TestGetSpecificFrameHexData
    # Parse packets in real time